 You may pay your balance due in full by your due date, or you can elect to enroll in a NWACC payment plan and pay in installments over time instead.
 Our optional payment plan is designed to help families spread out the balance due on the student account over a series of regular installments.

 - Making a partial payment does not automaticaly enroll you in a payment plan.

-There is a $30 non-refundable fee that is due at time of sign up.
+- There is a $30 non-refundable fee that is due at time you sign up.